adamdebrouwere/adamdebrouwere/README.md

 [Booktale](https://booktale.netlify.app) is my first fully deployed full-stack web application wherein a user can create and contribute to a comment section linked to a unique QR code.
 My inspiration came from  imaginang where books on hostle bookshelves had once been, and where they might go.
 This project was my capstone for the boot camp I just completed and it acheives it's purpose, however, I can see much more in the future for [Booktale](https://booktale.netlify.app).

-This is your window into my house, and if you wouldn't mind, please be harsh on the decor.
+This is your window into my house.
+Please be harsh on the decor.
 I only want to get better.

 ### Connect with me at: